-And finally we have attorney Tonja Carter, who took over managing Nelle Harper's Lee's affairs, whom she considers a friend, whose duty it is to be Nelle Harper Lee's protector and now has "discovered" Harper Lee's manuscripts in her former home to do with as she wishes, given her status.
+And finally we have attorney Tonja Carter who is in charge of managing Nelle Harper's Lee's affairs and has "discovered" Harper Lee's manuscripts in her former home.
+Tonja can do with them as she wishes.

-Since Alice Lee died November 2014, it gave Tonja Carter the opportunity to offer any manuscripts she finds for publication.
+Since Alice Lee died November 2014, it gave Tonja Carter the opportunity to offer any Harper Lee manuscripts she finds for publication.

 So the question begs - why wasn't the book published while Alice Lee was still alive?

-Maybe because neither of the sisters wanted the works submitted for publication in the first place - not in 1950s when they were written, nor up to present day.
+Maybe because neither of the sisters wanted the works submitted for publication in the first place - not in 1950s when they were written nor present day.

-Why do I hold such animous against Tonja Carter?
+Why do I hold such animosity against Tonja Carter?

-Harper Lee felt she couldn't top TKAM and so never published another book.
-Knowing she worked on TKAM for over 2 years to get it to be worthy of publication, why in the world would she ever allow subsequent books to be published in their original unedited form?
+Harper Lee felt she couldn't top her book To Kill A Mockingbird so she never published another book.
+Knowing she worked on Mockingbird for over 2 years to get it to be worthy of publication, why in the world would she, a perfectionist, ever allow subsequent books to be published in their original unedited form?

 I say this only after having researched this woman and reading no less than 50 sources who all agree on one thing.
 Nelle Harper Lee was a perfectionist and stands by her statements on why she never published again: